bromanz/Portfolio/Descriptions/ZeroGravity/ZeroGravity.md

 With over 800 participants in the last years, the Mensch & Computer is one of the biggest Human-Computer-Interaction conferences all over Europe.

 ## My responsibilities
-* Construction and implementation of a vibration vest
+* Construction and implementation of a vibration vest.
+We built it out of the components of the "Marvel Avengers Vybe Haptic Video Game Chair Pad".
+It is made out of several vibration units (I believe six) which are controlled by the outgoing sound of applications.
+But we still wanted to have normal sound for the user with no correlation to vibrations.
+So we splitted the outgoing audio signals in different channels to distinguish between real audio for the user and basically sine waves we produced to accurately control vibrations.
+The different units reacted depending on the frequency, amplitude, and stereo shifts, so we built a small library for vibration control from scratch.
-* Coding the control of the wind machines
+* Coding the control of the wind machines.
+We achieved this by plugging the wind machines into a DMX dimmer which in turn was connected to a work station.
+It received control information via COM-port from our [PureData](https://puredata.info/) application, which in turn got its intensity signals for four wind machines from our [Unity](https://unity3d.com) application via [OSC protocol](https://puredata.info/).
-* Optimizing the scene
+* Optimizing the scene (Unity specifics like Occlusion culling, Frustum culling, Level of detail, Light baking, ...)
 * Implementing small interaction scripts

 ## Media